wjimenez5271/k3os-vagrant/README.md

 vagrant up
 ```

+You can then login to the box using `vagrant ssh`.
+See [Vagrant Docs](https://www.vagrantup.com/docs/index.html) for more details on how to use Vagrant

 ### Notes
 Folder sync currently not supported.
 You can also create your own `Vagrantfile` just note the addition of
 `config.vm.guest = "linux"` to tell it Vagrant which OS to expect and